Conclusion

 What you accomplished

-• Module 1: Reasoning Prompting — Explored /think and /no-think to control LLM reasoning behavior, measured the latency-quality tradeoff, and watched reasoning models outperform non-reasoning models on the WordSwarm game
+• Module 1: Reasoning Prompting — Toggled thinking on/off via API calls to control LLM reasoning behavior, measured the token consumption and latency differences, and compared reasoning vs non-reasoning models in the WordSwarm game

 Key takeaways